 Many have observed, "COVID-19 has made every home a chapel!"
 While we have not been able to gather for worship in our churches, God has pushed us out into our homes and neighborhood.
 We are no less the church there!
 In fact, many have discovered new ways to share Jesus' love with new people during this time.
 Many have discovered the joy of sharing their faith with family at the dinner table, during at-home lessons and study, and on Zoom gatherings.
 We have discovered digital discipleship!
-God has used the Pandemic to disrupt the status quo and to help us discover how to be the church in our homes and communities.
+God has used the Pandemic to disrupt the status quo and to help us discover how to be the church in our homes and communities for good during this time of pain and disruption?